 The preparation of consolidated financial statements in conformity with GAAP requires management to make estimates and assumptions that affect the reported amounts of assets and liabilities and disclosure of contingent assets and liabilities at the date of the consolidated financial statements and the reported amounts of expenses during the reporting period.
-The most significant estimates in the Company's consolidated financial statements relate to accrued research and development expenses, the valuation of stock options and the valuation allowance of deferred tax assets resulting from net operating losses.
+The most significant estimates in the Company's consolidated financial statements relate to the allocation of the 2027 Notes into liability and equity components and accrued research and development expenses.
 These estimates and assumptions are based on current facts, historical experience and various other factors believed to be reasonable under the circumstances, the results of which form the basis for making judgments about the carrying values of assets and liabilities and the recording of expenses that are not readily apparent from other sources.
 Actual results could differ from those estimates.